eficode-academy/k8s-is-easy-talk/slides.md

 ---

-# Demo: Deployments
+# Demo: Scheduling with Deployments

-We can use the `deployment` controller to help us automate the lifecycle of our applications.

 We can define our desired state in manifest files -> which enables `deployments as code`!

+We typically schedule pods using `deployments`.

+`deployments` are an abstraction to help us mange the scheduling, configuration and lifecycle of applications.

 Let's deploy the `quotes-flask` frontend using a `deployment` manifest and then replicate it!